• Main Website

 Is Your Child Being Denied Special Education Services?

 Regardless of your child’s age, your local school district is required to evaluate your child and provide an IEP when you request it.
-If the school refuses, contact a special education attorney right away.
+If the school refuses, contact a Los Angeles special education attorney right away.

 At Woodsmall Law Group, we serve children with special needs and their parents in Los Angeles County, focusing on the San Gabriel Valley.
 We have been helping families make the most out of their educational opportunities for over 18 years.